Transitous

 ./src/generate-motis-config.py full

-You can then go to the out
+You can then go to the out directory, import everything and start motis:

 cd out

-The first start will take a while, as it imports all the maps and feeds.
 Once it's done, the motis web interface should be reachable on localhost:8080.